We have over forty children’s centres across England, helping families from all walks of life. The number is growing all the time.

 We have a strong record of working with fathers, and make sure there are opportunities where possible for older brothers and sisters too.

-We combat inequality
+We combat childhood poverty

 We run children's centres in some of England's most deprived communities, and cater for the most disadvantaged children and families - ethnic minorities, refugees and asylum-seekers, new migrants, travellers, disabled children, young parents and children whose parents misuse drugs and alcohol.
+We help mitigate the effects of childhood poverty by supporting families in greatest need.

 By recruiting a diverse staff team, and listening and talking to the communities we serve, we reach the most marginalised people.
 We bring different groups together while providing target services - from helping long-term unemployed parents back to work, to providing Asian men with parenting classes in their own language.